Today's Articles

 Edward H. Jones was born on this date in 1920.
 He was a Black businessman and community activist.

-Jones graduated from Highland H.S. and was a State Championship debating team member.
-In that title match, procedural errors caused neither Highland nor Fayetteville to accept the winner's cup.
+Jones graduated from Highland H.S. and was a member of the State Championship debating team.
+In that title match, procedural errors prevented Highland or Fayetteville from accepting the winner's cup.

-Jones was a Sunday School superintendent and clerk at St. Paul’s Baptist Church, then joined the Army Air Corps in 1940.
-It was during this time from a farmhouse near Tuskegee, AL; he helped put in place the administration of the 99th Pursuit Squadron, the Tuskegee Airmen.
-When he left the military in 1945, he had become the first Black man to achieve the non-commissioned rank of warrant officer, junior grade.
+Jones was a Sunday School superintendent and clerk at St. Paul’s Baptist Church.
+He joined the Army Air Corps in 1940.
+During this time, from a farmhouse near Tuskegee, AL, he helped establish the administration of the 99th Pursuit Squadron, the Tuskegee Airmen.
+When he left the military in 1945, he became the first Black man to achieve the non-commissioned rank of warrant officer, junior grade.

 Throughout his travels, Jones enjoyed learning to sing hymns in the dialects of whatever country he was in, a natural return to a childhood love of music.
 Jones was in his late 50s when he courted his wife Lorna with verse, flowers, and tender songs from the 1920s and '30s.
 They were married in 1980, and she relocated to Philadelphia, but they moved to Minneapolis in 1982 to care for her mother.